Vyral/base-template/the-coronavirus-explained-and-what-you-should-do.md

 ### Kupuna Kare of Farmer Fare

-##### Malama Kauai and Hawaii Foodbank launched a program to help benefit our Kupuna (elderly) and farmers.
+##### <br>Malama Kauai and Hawaii Foodbank launched a program to help benefit our Kupuna (elderly) and farmers.
 The program distributes produce from our County Sunshine Market Farmers to distribute to our high risk Kapuna throughout the island, for approximately 8 weeks or more, with the help from our team at Elderly Affairs.<br>&nbsp;

 ##### To prevent the spread of disease, the program has been designed as drop off only with no interaction between deliverer and the recipient.<br>&nbsp;